-In June, the Provincial Parks reopened and we spent a few days at Finlayson Point Provincial Park to visit the Temagami and Cobalt area again.
+Before the big trip, we had to wait until June for the Ontario Provincial Parks to reopen.
+We spent a few days at Finlayson Point Provincial Park to visit the Temagami and Cobalt area again.

-Then back to Finlayson Point PP again for a most amazing canoe trip on Lake Temagami and round trip to Silver Centre Ghost Town.
+Then back to Finlayson Point PP again for a magical early morning canoe trip on Lake Temagami and round trip to Silver Centre Ghost Town.

 2020 - Travel in Ontario

 The abandoned mines along Hwy 11 caught our interest.
 With the COVID-19 bug this year, we had to change some of the travel plans.
 We found the Kap-Kig-Iwan Provincial Park about 1 km south of Englehart in the Timiskaming District.
 This is about 550 km north from Mississauga.

 Inside the park, the Englehart River plunges down several waterfalls.
 The camp is somewhat central to all the places we wanted to explore.
 That includes Town of Cobalt to the south, the Kirkland Lake area to the east and the unknown to us places to the west.
 It turned out to be an excellent basecamp in the search for Abandoned Mines

 In previous years we learned that the navigation on forest service roads is almost impossible.
 All we can see are trees and sometimes a lake.
 The car GPS shows some roads and the phone has no reception.
 The solution can be downloaded from Natural Resources Canada.
 Their topographical maps show enormous details.
 It is documented in the GPS and UTM map grid reference system.
 We used the 1 : 50,000 maps to find the abandoned mines.